Photograph by Jessica Clark

 BIOGRAPHICAL STATEMENT

-Contemporary jeweller Jess Dare completed a Bachelor of Visual Arts specialising in Jewellery at the Adelaide Centre for the Arts TAFEsa in 2006.
+Jess Dare’s arts practice is renowned for working with both metal and glass.
+She completed a Bachelor of Visual Arts specialising in Jewellery at the Adelaide Centre for the Arts TAFE SA in 2006.
+She is a skilled flameworker, having studied with various local and international glass artists since 2005.

-Dare joined Gray Street Workshop (Est.1985) as an access tenant in 2007 and in 2010 became a partner of the workshop.
-Current partners of the workshop are Catherine Truman, Sue Lorraine, Jess Dare and Lisa Furno.
+Jess joined Gray Street Workshop as an access tenant in 2007 and became a partner of the workshop in 2010.

-Jess has undertaken international residencies researching floral culture in Thailand (2014) and China (2015).
+Jess has undertaken international residencies researching floral culture in Bangkok, Thailand (2014) and Shanghai, China (2015).

-In 2016/17 she worked closely with Professor Richard Johnson AO creating a permanent memorial in Martin Place, Sydney, symbolising the sea of flowers laid by thousands of people following the December 2014 Martin Place siege.
+In 2016/17 she undertook a major public art commission, working closely with Professor Richard Johnson AO to create a permanent memorial in Sydney’s Martin Place symbolising the spontaneous sea of flowers laid by thousands of people following the December 2014 Martin Place siege in the Lindt Café.

 ARTIST STATEMENT